 Home Remedies for Chickenpox

-Baking Soda: One of the most popular remedies for chickenpox is the use of baking soda, which can be mixed with water and turned into a type of paste.
-This paste can be applied to the skin and then allowed to dry.
 The active components of baking soda reduce the itchiness and pain of the blistered skin and can help avoid excessive scratching, which extends the healing process and can lead to scarring if the pockmarks are constantly reopened.

-Oatmeal Bath: This classic home remedy for chickenpox is one that almost everyone in the western world has heard of.
 The soothing nature of a bathtub filled with oatmeal and water is inexplicably ideal for reducing irritation and speeding the healing process of chickenpox.
 It may seem slightly strange, but this is a tried and true remedy for relief from chickenpox.

 A number of essential oils can be combined in bathwater to create a perfect chickenpox remedy, but sandalwood oil is especially effective, as it is both antiviral and antibacterial.
 It can be applied topically or mixed into other remedy pastes and creams.
 This oil will improve the health of the skin, reduce inflammation, and protect against any secondary infections that chickenpox patients are so prone to developing.

 The flowers and leaves of the jasmine plant are commonly used to make a tea and a bath that cures chickenpox.
 Either steep the leaves in a teapot or a bathtub; the natural compounds found in jasmine are anti-inflammatory in nature and can provide considerable relief from the itching and irritation.